-It’s not a novel idea constructing a house or accommodation unit from a shipping container: People have done it ever since the shipping container was invented.
-It is in recent years, however, that this type of construction has gained popularity worldwide and also right here at home.
+It’s not a novel idea constructing a house or accommodation unit from a shipping container.
+People have done it ever since the shipping container was invented.
+In recent years though, this type of construction has gained popularity worldwide and also right here at home.

 Owning a home is becoming more difficult with every passing year in Australia, which has nudged us to think outside the box (or inside in this case) to find cheaper building alternatives.
 Architects are now embracing this new material (the shipping container) and using the technology available to create comfortable living spaces that are affordable for everyone.